ENTERING

 All entries must demonstrate significant benefit to the region’s environment.
 We’re looking for initiatives that align with Northland Regional Council’s core areas of focus of healthy waters, flourishing native life, resilient communities, a strong economy, effective transport networks and meaningful partnerships with tangata whenua.

 A significant component of the work you have done must have happened recently.
-Find the full entry criteria below – it outlines what you need to include in your application and the rules of entry.
+The full entry criteria will outline what you need to include in your application and the rules of entry.
+This will be available when entries open in 2025.

 “Entering is a great experience which helped boost staff morale and gave us positive recognition in the community.